RikusWiehahn/QR-Connect-CSV/README.md

-# Creating pages in bulk via CSV
+# Creating pages in bulk via .csv 🤖

-To create a large number of QR Connect pages, you can use a CSV file containing each page in a long list format.
+To create a large number of QR Connect pages, you can use a .csv file with each page in a long list.

-> HINT: Check out the examples at the bottom to get an idea of how a csv upload file should look.
+> HINT: Check out the examples at the bottom to get an idea of how a csv upload file should look!

 #### Example file that creates two pages: